Honesta missio: Specific privileges

 Soldiers of all branches who had received their honorable discharge after completing their regular term of service or in the case of premature discharge due to invalidity, as well as due to the imperial goodwill, were considered veterans, who were sometimes granted tax relief (privilegia veteranorum).
-Veterans, as honestiores, fulfilled important functions in the local civil administration of their mostly rural homes, thus contributing significantly to the stability of the empire and the spread of Hellenization or in the Romanization of the areas they had subjugated.
+Veterans, as honestiores, fulfilled important functions in the local civil administration of their mostly rural homes, thus contributing significantly to the stability of the empire and the Hellenization or Romanization of the areas they had subjugated.
 Veterans could be called back into the service of the legion as evocatus at the request of a commander, provided they agreed.

 Other types of discharge from military service

 In addition to the honesta missio, there was also the premature discharge for health reasons (missio causaria, invalidity caused, for example, by serious injury in battle) and in dishonor (missio ignominiosa).
 In most cases, men discharged for health reasons were treated like honorably discharged, although the extent of the allowances granted to them was based on the length of their service.

 Dishonorable discharge (missio ignominiosa) was the punishment for soldiers found guilty of serious crimes.
 These men were forbidden by law to live in Rome or to enter the imperial service, and they could be marked (branded or tattooed).
 They also enjoyed none of the rights and privileges granted to honorably discharged soldiers.